Goals vs Intentions

 I’m sure you’ve heard the term SMART goal, if not take a few minutes to read this article.
 Here’s how I set my goals for the year

-At the beginning of each year, I write down a list of 10–20 goals I wish to achieve.
-After refining the list a couple of times and setting specific goals, I organize them into quarters.
+At the beginning of each year, I list 10–20 goals I wish to achieve.
+After refining the list several times and setting specific goals, I organize them into quarters.
 For example, a couple of my Q1 goals are:

 - Start writing a blog